ThomasGueldner/thomas.gueldner/docs/user-guide/en/performance/index.md

 The framework, individual requests, controller, model, DB, and view are all comprehensively checked.
 Since the DB cache system is not implemented (in the case of 0.54), an SQL query is called to the DB each time.

-In the case of the thread module:
+In the case of the thread module:<br>
 **Parameter: MPM.thread.MaxServers=20**

 ```